-The Great Barrier Reef is located in the Coral Sea and stretches for 2300 kilometres up the east coast of Australia starting just north of Bundaberg in the south to the tip of Cape York in the north.
+The Great Barrier Reef is located in the Coral Sea and stretches for 2300 kilometres up the east coast of Australia, starting just north of Bundaberg in the south to the tip of Cape York in the north.

 The Great Barrier Reef covers an area of approximately 344,000 square kilometres.
-That’s approximately the size of Japan, or 70 million football fields.
+That’s roughly the size of Japan or 70 million football fields.
 Bigger than NZ or UK!

 How old is the Great Barrier Reef?

 Reefs have grown on the continental shelf of Queensland for about two million years in the south and up to eighteen million years in the north!

 Australia’s Great Barrier Reef sea level has changed many times.
 With the last ice age, it dropped dramatically to 100 metres below its current level.

 In those days, it would have been possible for the aboriginal people to walk to the outer Great Barrier Reef!
 About 20,000 years ago, the last ice age ended, and the sea rose rapidly, replenished by the melting ice caps.

 Then around 10,000 years ago, the sea began to flood the old limestone hills for the first time in more than 100,000 years.
 Corals grew on old eroded Reef platforms to form the reefs of today’s Great Barrier Reef.

 Tiny living animals called Polyps build coral structures.
 Coral is not a plant, despite sometimes resembling terrestrial plants.

 Coral polyps form a calcium skeleton.
 These coral Reef colonies grow into massive structures and together form the Great Barrier Reef.